kuninethan95/dsc-phase-2-project/RM2.md

 - Homoskedacicity assumption is met
 - QQ model shows very few values tailing off, only past 2.5 quantiles
 - Assumptions are better met than when using Z-Score outlier removal, especially homoskedacicity
+- Assumptions are better met because the appropriate outliers have been removed

 ## Check for Multicollinearity